-The assessors completed the biennial reassessment of City of Martinsville real properties in late December 2020.
-Reassessment notices will be mailed to property owners on or about January 11, 2021.
-The assessors are available to discuss the assessments during the review period, which has been set for January 14 through February 26, 2021.
-Any taxpayer who feels his property has been assessed in excess of its fair market value or has not been uniformly or equitably assessed in relation to other similar properties has the opportunity to appeal the assessment during the review period with the assessors or to file an appeal application with the Board of Equalization by April 1, 2021.
+The assessors completed the biennial reassessment of City of Martinsville real properties in late December 2022.
+Reassessment notices were mailed to property owners on January 9, 2023.
+The assessors are available to discuss the assessments during the review period, which has been set for January 17 through February 28, 2023.
+Any taxpayer who feels his property has been assessed in excess of its fair market value or has not been uniformly or equitably assessed in relation to other similar properties has the opportunity to appeal the assessment during the review period with the assessors or to file an appeal application with the Board of Equalization by April 3, 2023.
 The property owner or his agent has to prove that the property was assessed in excess of its fair market value.

-Application for Assessor Review Applications for Assessor Review must be filed prior to February 26, 2021
+- Application for Assessor Review (PDF) - Applications for Assessor Review must be filed prior to February 28,2023.

-Board of Equalization Appeal Application Applications for appeal before the Board of Equalization must be filed by April 1, 2021.
-All applications will be finally discharged by the Board of Equalization by May 15, 2021pursuant to city ordinance.
+- Board of Equalization Appeal Application (PDF) - Applications for appeal before the Board of Equalization must be filed by April 3, 2023.
+All applications will be finally discharged by the Board of Equalization by May 15, 2023, pursuant to the City ordinance.

 Purpose of the Reassessment

 The purpose of a reassessment is to equally distribute the burden of taxation evenly within the locality.
 The foremost concern of the assessor is uniformity.
 This does not mean that all property is assessed at the same value, but that properties of equal value have equal assessments.

 The assessors do not create the value of property.
 People buying and selling real estate in the open market establish the value of property.
 The assessor analyzes the sales, as well as replacement costs, income that a property may generate, property depreciation and location in order to arrive at a "fair market value" of the property.